-Dr. Julie Reardon has a passionate interest in empowering individuals to advocate for their own health.
-She is a leader in the Integrative Medicine movement and inspires both physicians and patients to live sustainable, healthy lifestyles.
+Dr. Julie Reardon is a leader in the Integrative and Functional Medicine movements who inspires both patients and other physicians to live sustainable, healthy lifestyles.

 “Doctor Julie” as many of her patients call her, believes in a completely integrative model in medicine.
-Her model is inclusive of practices designed to support health in mind, body, and spirit.
+Her model is inclusive of practices designed to support health in body, mind, and spirit.
 After receiving a Magna Cum Laude degree in Psychology from Harvard University, she completed her medical training at The University of Connecticut School of Medicine.
-She is a Fellow of the Arizona Center for Integrative Medicine, having completed a two-year program of intense study under the leadership of Dr. Andrew Weil.
+She is a Fellow of the Arizona Center for Integrative Medicine, having completed a two-year program of intense study under the leadership of Dr. Andrew Weil in the first ever fully integrative medical school curriculum.

 Dr. Reardon is also a proponent of functional medicine and has completed multiple trainings with the Institute for Functional Medicine.
-Functional Medicine views human beings as being genetically and biochemically unique.
-This personalized medicine treats the individual, not the disease.
-Rather than attacking disease directly, Dr. Reardon often uses the Functional Medicine approach to naturally support the normal healing mechanisms of the body.
+Functional Medicine views human beings as being genetically and biochemically unique, and symptoms as an alert about underlying biological issues rather than diseases in themselves.
+Rather than attacking disease directly, Dr. Reardon uses the Functional Medicine approach to naturally support the normal healing mechanisms of the body.

 Bearer of traditional wisdom